wavemotion-dave/NINTV-DS/README.md

   * DS-Lite now enables Intellivoice on World Series Major League Baseball - sound quality is a bit rough on the older handheld but very playalbe.
   * Fixed save/restore state including when backtab latched is TRUE (Stampede, Masters of the Universe)
   * Fix for intellivoice games so there are no more glitches on the updated version of Same Game and Robots.
+  * Fix for ecs games so they don't inadvertantly write over the last graphics card in memory (causing minor graphics corruption on some games)
   * Correction of one intellivoice coefficient value (thanks to documentation in JZINTV) so voice games sound their best.
   * Other minor tweaks and cleanup as time permitted.